California wildfire: Dozens airlifted from Sierra National Forest | DW | 06.09.2020

-Military helicopters in the US state of California have rescued 63 campers who were trapped at a popular reservoir as a wildfire raged nearby.
+Military helicopters in the US state of California have rescued at least 63 campers who were trapped at a popular reservoir as a wildfire raged nearby.

 Madera County Sheriff's Office said Sunday that close to 150 people were seeking assistance at the Mammoth Pool Reservoir in the Sierra National Forest, some 45 miles (70 kilometers) northeast of the city of Fresno.